 Suppliers must inform HARMAN of changes of the status of their quality management system certification not later than one month after this change.
+Upon request, supplier shall provide HARMAN copies of such certificates.

-The supplier shall adhere to requirements and procedures defined in followings
+The suppliers in AUTO shall adhere to requirements and procedures defined in followings:

 - Advanced Product Quality Planning and Control Plan (APQP),

 - Production Part Approval Process (PPAP),

-- Potential Failure Mode and Effects Analysis (FMEA),

 - Measurement System Analysis (MSA),

 - Statistical Process Control (SPC),

+- AIAG CQI-19 Sub tier Supplier Management

+- AIAG CQI-20 Effective Problem-Solving Guide,

-- VDA volume 2 Quality Assurance of Supplies,
+- AIAG & VDA FMEA-Handbook,

-- VDA Volume 4.2: Quality Assurance in the process landscape Product and Process FMEA,
+- Volume 2, Securing the Quality of Supplies Production process and product approval (PPA),

 - VDA volume 5 Capability of Measurement Processes

 - VDA volume 6.3 Process Audit

 - VDA volume 6.5 Product Audit

+- VDA 8D Problem Solving in 8 Disciplines

 - VDA Field Failure Analysis

+- VDA EOS Electrical Overstress in the Automotive Industry

-- VDA Product creation A process description covering special characteristics(SC)
+- VDA Product creation A process description covering special characteristics (SC)

+- VDA Product Integrity

 - Automotive SPICE (if applicable)

-HARMAN requires Suppliers of products with embedded software to implement and maintain a process for software quality assurance for their products.
+HARMAN requires Suppliers of products with firmware, drivers and/or embedded software to implement and maintain a process for software quality assurance for their products.
 A software development assessment methodology shall be utilized to assess the software development process.
 The suppliers are requested to retain documented information of a software development capability self-assessment.

 Suppliers must also guarantee that sub-suppliers have provided for adequate quality-assurance measures and will commit themselves to fulfilling their obligations per this Supplier Quality Manual.
-Suppliers to HARMAN are solely responsible for all purchased sub components used in their products, even if the sub-supplier or subcomponent was directed by HARMAN.
+Suppliers to HARMAN are solely responsible for all purchased subcomponents used in their products, even if the sub-supplier or subcomponent was directed by HARMAN.

-2.2 Environmental Management System
+2.2.
+General Environmental Management System Requirements